bbc/nmos-auth-server/oauth2_server/README.md

     $ curl -u ${client_id}:${client_secret} -XPOST http://127.0.0.1:5000/oauth/token -F grant_type=password -F username=${username} -F password=valid -F scope=profile

-Because this is an example, every user's password is `valid`.
+Use the username and password you used when signing up.
 For now, you can read the source in example or follow the long boring tutorial below.

 **IMPORTANT**: To test implicit grant, you need to `token_endpoint_auth_method` to `none`.